Biography of Private James Watson (22554)

 James had been working for builder Arthur Wilson of Billingborough before his enlistment.

-In January 1916 parliament announced the Military Service Act that declared that all men between the ages of 18 and 41 who were not exempt or married would be conscripted into military service on the 2nd March 1916.
+In January 1916 parliament announced the Military Service Act that declared that all men between the ages of 19 and 41 who were not exempt or married would be conscripted into military service on the 2nd March 1916.
+This was to be extended in April to any married man from the age of 18.

-James was called up for service on 6th April 1916 being posted initially to the 9th Battalion and given the regimental number of 22554 on the 10th April.
+James was called up for service on 6th April 1916 being posted initially to the 9th Battalion Lincolnshire Regiment and given the regimental number of 22554 on the 10th April.

 A postcard to his sister dated 23rd July 1916, a Sunday, would indicate that he was to go to France on Monday morning as per the service record.